The key stakeholders in the RTLB service include:

 Key stakeholders in the RTLB service must have genuine input into strategic planning and into service development and provision.
 They must receive regular RTLB service information from the lead school/RTLB management team and have the opportunity to provide feedback to the lead school.

 Key stakeholders are expected to take an active interest in the RTLB service.
-It is in their, and the cluster’s interest to:
+It is in the stakeholder's, and the cluster’s interest to:

 - advocate for the RTLB service